tldr-pages/tldr/pages/common/goimports.md

 `goimports {{path/to/file}}.go`

-- Write the result back to the source file instead of the standard output:
+- Write the result back to the source file instead of `stdout`:

 `goimports -w {{path/to/file}}.go`